zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 The doctor says, “You might also be allergic to dus t mites, insect bites, or even mold spores in your home.”
 The doctor lists three o ther things that people are commonly allergic to.
 The first is “dust (dust) mit es (mites).”
 “Dust” is small pieces of dirt.
 A “mite” (mite) is a small little b ug that can live in your house, and some people are allergic to those bugs.
 An “insect”  (insect) is a small bug that often has wings on it.
 An “insect bite” (bite) is w hen that insect lands on your skin and tries to get into your skin.
 It bites your skin .

 “Mold” (mold) here refers to a kind of fungus.
 Mold  can grow on cheese, for example.
 Mold can grow on the outside of a tree.
-Mo ld usually requires a warm, wet area.
+Mold usually requires a warm, wet area.
 A “mold spore” (spore) is similar to poll en from a tree.
 It’s the part of a mold organism that can be used to spread to other a reas and produce more mold.
 Again, some people have an allergy to mold or  mold spores, and that can cause a problem.
 Bert says, “You mean I might have to move out of my house?”

 Mold is sometimes found in people’s houses, especia lly in warm, damp areas such as a bathroom.